 When it was time for another beer, Joseph asked if I wanted to try the strong one.
 I said sure, and was brought over a Red Horse.
 I didn’t think it was too strong, and complimented the meal well.
 It comes in at 8% ABV which is on the high side for beer.
 For dessert, no Filipino meal can be completed without Halo Halo.
 It’s a mixture of many things, most notably ube ice cream, shaved ice, sweet and condensed milk, jello, jackfruit, mango, a morsel-sized piece of flan, and probably a few other ingredients.
 It’s cold and sweet, and is a nice way to cap off such a rich meal.

-The quality at Max’s reached the same high levels as Flavours of Manila in East Brunswick, which I gave a 4.5 to.
-But since this place is a chain, I am more inclined to give them a 4 out of 5 stars.
+The quality at Max’s reached the same high levels as Flavours of Manila in East Brunswick, even as a chain.
+I am going to give Max’s 4 out of 5 stars.
 It was described by a native as a Filipino Applebee’s or Ruby Tuesday, but I think they are light-years ahead of them.
 The food was fantastic, the service friendly and always smiling, prices were great (only $15 for a whole fried chicken, one of their specialties), and the atmosphere combined with my funny story above really made me feel transported somewhere else.
 It was fun.
 That’s an exceptional attribute for any restaurant.
-I’d go back next week if we weren’t going to be out-of-state.

 Max’s Restaurant is located at 687 Newark Avenue in Jersey City, New Jersey.